Mike Bacsik (2000s pitcher)

-Michael Joseph Bacsik (/ˈbæsᵻk/; born November 11, 1977) is an American former Major League Baseball (MLB) pitcher and current radio host.
+Michael Joseph Bacsik (/ˈbæsᵻk/; born November 11, 1977) is an American former Major League Baseball (MLB) pitcher, current radio host, and television analyst.
 He is known for giving up Barry Bonds' 756th career home run on August 7, 2007, which broke the all-time record formerly held by Hank Aaron.

 After his baseball career, Bacsik was a radio producer for KTCK, but was later fired.
 A year later, he was hired as a radio host at KRLD-FM.

+In 2024, Bacsik became an analyst for Texas Rangers games on Bally Sports Southwest, later joining the Rangers Sports Network when that channel launched in 2025.

+Early life

+Michael Joseph Bacsik was born on November 11, 1977, in Dallas Texas.